 Beethoven’s answer is with an up tempo movement, again of great Classical beauty.
 Marvellous melodies abound in this romp.
 There is some wonderful thematic material here and the first violin works furiously navigating the material, sometimes with very little accompaniment.
 The movement ends with a flourish.

 The sixth movement is again quite short and is a lament of long tones and an elegant melody.
-It is all over very quickly and it morphs straight into the final movement, which opens very rhythmically but keeps dropping into slow melodic interludes.
+It is all over very quickly and it segues straight into the final movement, which opens very rhythmically but keeps dropping into slow melodic interludes.
 Beethoven works the rhythmic motif over several times between these interludes.
 There are some fine melodies to be found here as he alternates with the motif.
 Somehow the music seems endless, but the end does finally come with a moderate flourish.

 This quartet is a musical journey to be savoured.
 It runs for 39 minutes in the Busch version.
 It did not gain its lofty reputation by accident.
 Like all of Beethoven’s Late Quartets, it contains several transcendent, heavenly moments.
 It is an incredible composition.